janstarc/HL7-FHIR-Crypto-API/README.md

 **POST** request with a valid FHIR Observation resource (in JSON format, with correctly added reference extension) to http://localhost:7050/hapi.do/Observation \
 *or*\
 **testniPrimeri.java --> addObservationToPatient()** (Creates a sample FHIR Observation resource (in JSON format) and sends the POST request to the address above.
 Patient reference is encrypted before sending the Observation to the server.
-So the server never gets a non-encrypted version of the Patient reference).
+The server never gets a non-encrypted version of the Patient reference).

 ### 1.3 Condition
 **POST** request with a valid FHIR Condition resource (in JSON format, with correctly added reference extension) to http://localhost:7050/hapi.do/Condition \
 *or*\
 **testniPrimeri.java --> addConditionToPatient()** (Creates a sample FHIR Condition resource (in JSON format) and sends the POST request to the address above.
 Patient reference is encrypted before sending the Condition to the server.
-So the server never gets a non-encrypted version of the Patient reference).
+The server never gets a non-encrypted version of the Patient reference).

 ## 2. GET resources
 ### 2.1 Patient